earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 ## Conclusion

 I hope this tutorial helped you understand the basics of Python data classes.
-Let’s review what we’ve learned in this tutorial.
+Let's review what we've learned in this tutorial.

 We covered how to create data classes (without much boilerplate code) and set default values for one or more fields.
 In addition, we looked at the usefulness of type hints and immutable data class instances.
 As a next step, you can try rewriting existing data-oriented Python classes as data classes.

-In the next article in the series, we’ll cover inheritance in Python data classes, performance optimizations that were introduced in Python 3.10, and more.
+In the next article in the series, we'll cover inheritance in Python data classes, performance optimizations that were introduced in Python 3.10, and more.
 Until then, keep coding!

 {% include cta/cta1.html %}